Pranav-Bhaskar/Crypto/README.md

 # Crypto
-This tool can be used to encrypt or decrypt any UTF-8 file.
+This tool can be used to encrypt or decrypt any UTF-8 (TEXT) file.

 # Installation
  Extract the zip which you will download.